 The modern-day Town Architect role began with Teofilo Victoria at Seaside in 1981 when members of the charrette team threw his backpack off the departing bus.
 When he got off to retrieve it, the bus pulled away as they shouted “you’re now the Town Architect!”
 To date, the Town Architect has largely worked for Town Founders at new developments.
 I’ve been approached by existing towns, but they concluded it would be a legal nightmare, maybe even a “taking” for a town to regulate design anywhere except in a historic district.
 The difference between an existing town and a new one is that in the new one, the landowner and the town leadership are one and the same: the Town Founder.
 In an existing town, there are many landowners who could say “you’re damaging my right to sell by regulating design.”
 I’m trying to change that by changing the Town Architect role.
 Almost everywhere reviews are taste-based, meaning that the premise is “thou shalt do this because I have better taste than you.”
 People might comply but nobody likes it.
 Often it devolves into a spitting contest.
 Instead of taste-based reviews, I’ve developed a principle-based review system based on “we do this because...”
 This allows everyone to think again, which is the basis of a true living tradition.
 It also creates far more variety than I’d think of on my own.
 I’ve done at least 10,000 reviews over the years, which is probably more than any other Town Architect alive today.
 My principle-based system evolved through trying pretty much every other system and seeing how they each fail.
 My high hope is to transition to existing towns. <@wrathofgnon: Steve you should write a book on this.
 Make the case of town architects, have Strong Town help you with financial data on the benefits of being a landowner submitting to a town beauty standard.> Fabulous idea!
 Thank you! @NewTownAdvisor and I have been thinking of ways to expand the role, but we hadn’t quite put it this way.

 Why is a rainbow the iconic image of the benefits of living traditions?
-It is the combination of two things (sun and rain) thought to be mutually exclusive, just as a living tradition is the combination of both exploration and expertise.
+It is the combination of two things (sun and rain) that are usually mutually exclusive, just as a living tradition is the combination of both exploration and expertise.
 And while living traditions in architecture today are rarer than rainbows, when either one occurs, it produces great natural beauty.

 A living tradition is both expert and explorative.
 It doesn't care when good ideas came from; it uses them to build good places & buildings.
 The right question isn't "how old is it," but "how useful is it to us today?"